 Why Motivation doesn't actually lead to Action

-If you’ve been feeling down or struggle with depression in general, here’s something to think about.
+If you’ve been feeling down or struggle with depression in general, here’s something to consider.

 One of the biggest misconceptions out there is that “motivation leads to action.”
-When you're depressed or feeling down, you don’t feel motivated so you stay in bed or you don’t call your friend to make plans or you get a take away for the third evening in a row because you’re not motivated to cook.
+When you're depressed or feeling down, you don’t feel motivated so you stay in bed, or you don’t call your friend to make plans, or you get a take away for the third evening in a row because you’re not motivated to cook.
 And you wait for the motivation to come.
 How many times have we all thought "I'll get to that when I feel motivated"?

 Think about the times when you’ve been at your most motivated.
 Did the motivation come out of thin air?
 Did you summon it out of a sheer force of will or a positive mental attitude?
 A positive attitude definitely helps to weather setbacks, but it’s not where motivation comes from, is it?